better-internet/radworks-docs/docs/using-radicle/tracking-and-viewing.md

 To view and pull changes from another user's version of your project, you must first **add them as a remote**.
 To do this, you must add their **Device ID** to the list of remotes that you follow.
-You can do so by clicking Manage Remotes in the peer switcher on your project page and adding their Device ID.
+You can do so by clicking Manage Remotes in the peer selector on your project page and adding their Device ID.
 This is also where you can switch between the different views of peers to see their changes before fetching them locally.